 What Is Toxic Positivity?

 Toxic positivity is an attempt to remain happy or express positivity at all times, and in some cases, push others to do the same.
 This counterintuitive approach to authentic expression makes it difficult to share any real emotion.
-The pressure to stay positive at times ultimately hastens negative feelings, which can cause you to internalize yourself as a failure, which is a toxic pattern.1
+The pressure to stay positive at times ultimately hastens negative feelings, which can cause you to internalize yourself as a failure, creating a toxic pattern.1

-Examples of Toxic Positivity
+Toxic Positivity Examples

 Toxic positivity can take on many forms, including incessant cheerfulness, guilting, comparison, and dismissiveness.